npm/npmo-docs/troubleshooting/faq.md

 and [selecting a storage driver](https://docs.docker.com/engine/userguide/storagedriver/selectadriver/) to understand the available storage drivers and limitations.

-To find out which storage driver is set on the daemon, use the docker info command:
+To find out which storage driver is set on the daemon, use the Docker info command:

 `$ docker info`